Toluwani-O/Shockholm-1853-Cholera-Outbreak/README.md

-# 1853 Skockholm Cholera outbraek
+# 1853 Stockholm Cholera outbreak
 This is part of research work on the history of Stockholm in the 19th century.
 Since Sweden has well-preserved church archives this permits getting detailed information about e.g. pandemic events

 # Introduction